sizovs/sizovs.github.io/about.md

 ---

-From time to time I contribute to open-source.
-I built a number of OSS projects such as [dev.events](https://dev.events), [PipelinR](https://github.com/sizovs/pipelinr), [mustread.tech](https://mustread.tech), and [dev.tube](https://dev.tube).
-Some of them have become super popular, others have been discontinued.
+I built [a number of OSS projects](https://github.com/sizovs).
+Some of them have become very popular and are still alive; others are discontinued.

 ---

 I am a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
-I also hold a CS degree in programming and engineering management.
-But it doesn’t really matter anyway.
+I also hold a degree in software engineering and engineering management.